puppetlabs/puppet-docs/source/puppet/5.3/hiera_migrate.md

 > Note: The hash merge operator (`+`) is useful in these functions.

 Once you have a function, tell Hiera to use it by adding it to the module layer `hiera.yaml`.
 A simple backend like this one doesn’t require `path`, `datadir`, or `options` keys.
 You have a choice of adding it to the `default_hierarch` if you want the exact same behaviour as with the earlier "params.pp" pattern, and use the regular `hierarchy` if you want the values to be merged with values of higher priority when a merging lookup is specified.
-You may want to split up the key/values so that some are in the `hierarchy`, and some in the `default_hierarchy`, depending on whether it ever makes sense to merge a value of not.
+You may want to split up the key/values so that some are in the `hierarchy`, and some in the `default_hierarchy`, depending on whether it makes sense to merge a value of not.

 Here we add it to the regular hierarchy: